ittner/newslinkrss/EXAMPLES.md

 Here are a few random examples on how newslinkrss can be used to generate feeds from several types of sites.
-They were working (or mostly working!) in the moment this file was created but sites can change every time and break the feeds.
+They were working (or mostly working!) at the moment this file was created but sites can change at any time and break the feeds.